neondatabase/website/content/docs/guides/vercel-app.md

 ![Create naturesnap user](/docs/guides/ns_create_user.png)

-role and two databases: naturesnap and shadow.
-Then add the DATABASE_URL and SHADOW_DATABASE_URL to the .env file:

-Create a database user that will be used by the application to access the application database.
-Name the user `naturesnap`.
+Upon creating the user, you are presented with a dialog that provides connection details for the user.
+The password for the user will be reset in a later step, so you don't need to save this information now.

 ### Create the application database